iifl-logo

 5. CORPORATE SOCIAL RESPONSIBILITY COMMITTEE

-The Corporate Social Responsibility Committee is in conformity with the provisions of Section 135 of the Companies Act, 2013.
+The Corporate Social Responsibility Committee of the Board is constituted in conformity with the provisions of Section 135 of the Companies Act, 2013.
 The details, including the composition of the Corporate Social Responsibility (CSR) Committee, terms of reference, attendance etc., are provided in the Corporate Governance Report, which is a part of this Annual Report.

 The details that are required to be disclosed under the provisions of Section 134(3)(o) of the Companies Act, 2013 and the Companies (Corporate Social Responsibility Policy) Rules, 2014, are provided in Annexure I attached herewith and forms part of this report.